z3300/newsite-v2/src/content/blog/new-site.md

 new: true
 ---

-this is my new website. it took me a while to get it up and running, but i'm happy with the result.
+this is my new website. it took me a while to vibe code lol.

 built with astro, tailwind, and shadcn/ui.